Applying for special consideration

 - First meeting: Friday of second week of January

-- Second meeting: first week of February
+- Second meeting: last week of January

 It is preferred that Special Consideration Applications be received no later than one month prior to commencement of second semester to allow time for assessing and processing prior to the start of the semester.
 The last date to submit applications is the beginning of the semester however, this could delay the applicant receiving an Offer before the semester starts.